Oberon00/cpptutorial/intro.rst

 .. todo:: In practice, registers would be used instead of reserving memory.

-Of course you would not write it like this; the above is just pseudocode, to give you an idea of how verbosely precise assembler programs are, even conceptually.
+Of course you would not write it like this; the above is just :dfn:`pseudocode`, to give you an idea of how verbosely precise assembler programs are, even conceptually.
 If you wrote this program in the correct way, i.e. using a syntax that an actual assembler can understand, the lines would shorter but also more